-Market Susceptible to ex ante dominance regulation Singly Dominant Jointly Dominant Remedies based on LRIC in a manner determined by the TRA; and Omantel and Nawras each to be subject to an accounting separation (AS) obligation in relation to all services in this market.
-Market 18: Wholesale access and call origination on public mobile telephone networks Yes Omantel Nawras Omantel and Nawras each to be obliged to supply wholesale mobile access and call termination services to all eligible licensees who request them; Omantel and Nawras each each to negotiate mobile access and call origination in good faith, on reasonable terms and conditions and in a reasonable time as determined by the TRA; Omantel and Nawras each to be obliged to publish current Reference Interconnection Offers in relation to the supply of wholesale mobile access and call termination in a form and with content approved by the TRA; Omantel and Nawras each to be subject to obligations of non-discrimination and transparency; Omantel and Nawras each to be subject to a price control obligation based on LRIC cost in a manner determined by the TRA; and Omantel and Nawras each to be subject to an accounting separation (AS) obligation in relation to all services in this market.
+Market Susceptible to ex ante dominance regulation Singly Dominant Jointly Dominant Remedies based on LRIC in a manner determined by the TRA; andOmantel and Nawras each to be subject to an accounting separation (AS) obligation in relation to all services in this market.
+Market 18: Wholesale access and call origination on public mobile telephone networks Yes Omantel Nawras Omantel and Nawras each to be obliged to supply wholesale mobile access and call termination services to all eligible licensees who request them; Omantel and Nawras each each to negotiate mobile access and call origination in good faith, on reasonable terms and conditions and in a reasonable time as determined by the TRA; Omantel and Nawras each to be obliged to publish current Reference Interconnection Offers in relation to the supply of wholesale mobile access and call errest and Nawras each to be subject to obligations of non-flucturination and transparency; Omantel and Nawras each to be subject to a price control obligation based on LRIC cost in a manner determined by the TRA; Omantel and Nawras each to be subject to an accounting separation based on LRIC cost in a manner determined by the TRA; Omantel and Nawras each to be subject to an accounting separation based on LRIC cost in a manner determined by the TRA;

-Market Susceptible to ex ante dominance regulation Singly Dominant Jointly Dominant Remedies Market 20: Wholesale transit Yes Omantel Nawras Omantel and Nawras each to be obliged to supply wholesale transit services to all eligible licensees who request them; Omantel and Nawras each to be obliged to publish current Reference Interconnection Offers in relation to the supply of wholesale transit services in a form and with content approved by the TRA; Omantel and Nawras each to be subject to obligations of non-discrimination and transparency; Omantel and Nawras each to be subject to price control obligation based on LRIC in a manner determined by the TRA; and Omantel and Nawras each to be subject to an accounting separation (AS) obligation in relation to all services in this market.
+Market Susceptible to ex ante dominance regulation Singly Dominant Jointly Dominant Remedies Market 20: Wholesale transit Yes Omantel Nawras Omantel and Nawras each to be obliged to supply wholesale transit services to all eligible licensees who request them; Omantel and Nawras each to be obliged to publish current Reference Interconnection Offers in relation to the supply of wholesale transit services in a form and with content approved by the TRA; Omantel and Nawras each to be subject to obligations of non- discrimination and transparency; Omantel and Nawras each to be subject to price control obligation based on LRIC in a manner determined by the TRA; and Omantel and Nawras each to be subject to an accounting separation (AS) obligation in relation to all services in this market.